-This elective is a continuation from "La Dolce Vita" and will enable students to explore Italy as a tourist destination.
-The Italian lifestyle, art, food, fashion, sporting events, architecture and scenic beauty attract some 40 million tourists to Italy each year.
+The Italian lifestyle, art, food, fashion, sporting events, architecture and scenic beauty attract some 60 million tourists to Italy each year.
+This elective will enable students to explore Italy as a tourist destination.
 Students will develop their language skills to access and exchange information on their journey through Italy.
 They will also learn about social and cultural practices.
 Written, aural and oral activities will assist students to develop their communicating and understanding skills, in preparation for Senior Italian.

-Examples of Activities and Assessment Dialogues Speeches Oral presentations Vocabulary tests Grammar tests Writing tasks Reading comprehension tasks Listening comprehension tasks Bilingual research presentations Pathways to Senior Subjects > Years 10, 11 and 12 Italian
+Examples of Activities and Assessment Dialogues Speeches Vocabulary tasks Grammar tasks Writing tasks Text analysis Multimodal presentations Pathways to Senior Subjects > Years 10, 11 and 12 Italian